brodykenrick/LedControl/README.md

 Documentation
 -------------
-The documentation is build using [Sphinx](http://sphinx-doc.org/) and made available Online by the great [Read The Docs](http://readthedocs.org/) project.
+The documentation is built using [Sphinx](http://sphinx-doc.org/) and made available Online by the great [Read The Docs](http://readthedocs.org/) project.

 Download